 Henry Fraser, Carlo Massarella and Dan Kendall

-Windfall Films for BBC Four in association with Smithsonian, NHK, Canal+ and Welt24
+Produced for Smithsonian Networks and the BBC, in association with NHK, Canal+ and Welt24

-The BBC documentary followed the Event Horizon Telescope team as they captured the first- ever image of a black hole.
+The Windfall Films documentary followed the Event Horizon Telescope team as they captured the first-ever image of a black hole.
 The video spans two years, telling the inside story of the final moments of a decade-long project as it occurred in real time.